rinnan/CENFA/README.md

 ### `enfa`

 We will use some example datasets to perform a basic ENFA.
-The historical climate dataset `climdat.hist` is a RasterBrick of 10 climate variables, covering much of the western US coast. `QUGA` is a SpatialPolygonsDataFrame of the historical range map of Garry oak (*Quercus garryana*).
+The historical climate dataset `climdat.hist` is a RasterBrick of 10 climate variables, covering much of the western US coast. `QUGA` is a SpatialPolygonsDataFrame of the historical range map of Oregon white oak (*Quercus garryana*).

 A plot of the data, using the one of the layers of `climdat.hist`: